ethereum/ERCs/ERCS/erc-xxxx.md

 and should make calls to `sigFailAccount` and `sigFailPaymaster` respectively in order to support `eth_estimateRip7560TransactionGas`.

-The recommended way to achieve this behavior for Smart Contract Accounts and Paymasters is to compare the `signature` parameter to a predetermined "dummy signature" and to call a `sigFail` callback in case the values match.
+The recommended way to achieve this behavior for Smart Contract Accounts and Paymasters is to compare the `authorizationData` parameter to a predetermined "dummy" and to call a `sigFail` callback in case the values match.

 ### Create a new JSON-RPC API method `eth_traceRip7560Validation`